 A lot of people struggle with tracking calories and macros (protein, carbs and fat) and hitting their ideal macro targets every day.

-In fact, many people are frustrated from day one because they can’t even figure out their ideal calorie and macro intake in the first place, let alone make a daily or weekly meal plan based on macros (without hiring a coach).
+In fact, many people are frustrated from day one because they can’t even figure out their ideal calorie and macro intake in the first place, let alone make a daily or weekly meal plan based on macros (without hiring an expensive coach).

 I understand the frustrations and concerns.
 That’s why in today’s post I wanted to share two easy alternatives to setting calorie and macro goals.